 In the healthcare industry alone, one recent study found over 63% of remote laptops were storing data locally (non-secured), rather than relying on secured VPNs.
 And this was done before the current pandemic hit, so there’s a good chance that number is probably significantly higher now.
 This means we have a higher percentage of unsecured laptops in the healthcare industry during a pandemic.
 What could possibly go wrong?
 And this isn’t even the scary part.
 This is happening everywhere, all at once, across multiple industries.

 This is probably a worst-case scenario.
-Under ideal circumstances your business has a continuity plan that is based on ITAM best practices, which means as your employees (or students, for example) head to the relative safety of their homes and try to continue with some semblance of normality, the IT assets they are taking with them are secured, and accounted for in your IT Asset Management system, regardless of what applications are in play.
+Under ideal circumstances your business has a continuity plan that is based on ITAM best practices, which means as your employees (or students, for example) head to the relative safety of their homes and try to continue with some semblance of normality, the IT assets they are taking with them are secured, and accounted for in your IT portfolio management system, regardless of what applications are in play.
 This is probably an outlier scenario, which with any luck can move to the center of the bell curve once companies start to understand the critical nature of controlling IT assets during volatile times.